 Toynbee Hall Youth Action

-Toynbee Hall Youth Action supports young people to make the most of their future and make a positive contribution to their communities.
+Toynbee Hall Youth Action supports young people to make the most of their future and have a positive impact on their communities.
 Our activities help build confidence and aspiration, improve school attainment, and develop individual and social wellbeing.

 Charity information: Toynbee Hall

 Over 50% of children in Tower Hamlets are living in poverty, the highest of any London borough.
 The strain this causes intensifies the challenges young people face, undermines relationships, and destabilises families and communities.
-Together, these challenges can increase the chances of young people seeking social acceptance through extremism or gangs, and limit individuals’ opportunities for success and their ability to make a positive contribution to their community.
+Together, these challenges can limit individuals’ opportunities for success and their ability to make a positive contribution to their community.

 Develop students’ confidence, aspiration and educational attainment